Auto-stereoscopic 3-D TV

 p.
 66 p.
 67

 HinesLab is actively seeking licensees to commercialize this technology.
-This is not a product being offered for sale to end users.
 To discuss licensing, please contact Steve Hines at:

 USA